Misunderstanding # 1

 Have you felt this kind of disqualification before?
 This kind of rejection?
 I have.
 You need to be better.
 You are not good enough.
 Not like this your not.

-This lie has been responsible for more pain and suffering in the world than anything else.
-This lie has started wars.
+This misunderstanding has been responsible for more pain and suffering in the world than anything else.
+This misunderstanding has started wars.

 He asks a question that can’t be answered.
 Why am I not good enough?
 Torture.